AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * e.g. audio quality is bad, screen not visible, breaks not coming,
   unintelligble explanation...
-* Write the problem in the bottom of HackMD immediately.
+* Write the problem in the bottom of the Notes immediately.

 The stream suddenly dies
 ~~~~~~~~~~~~~~~~~~~~~~~~